uol-eps-mech-idro/adc6click/README.md

 Source code from here:
 https://github.com/analogdevicesinc/no-OS/tree/master/drivers/adc/ad7124

 Added this code to the repo.
 Needed SPI and GPIO so found the platform_drivers.c/h files and wrote a test program to drive it.
 It worked apart from the resulting app has SCLK and CE0 swapped.
-Tried to figoue out how to fix this but it started getting deeply into Linux device trees, so I gave up and tried PiGPIO instead.
+Tried to figure out how to fix this but it started getting deeply into Linux device trees, so I gave up and tried PiGPIO instead.

 ### PiGPIO

 Copied my test code over from the nRF905Py driver and hacked it to verify the mode of operation.
 Initially, tried to read the Id register as this was recommended in the docs.
 No response.
 Tried to read an ADC register and it came back with numbers.
 Figured out that I wasn't setting a read bit when I was trying to read the ID.
 Fixed the code and it works.

 This works for me so using this for the rest of the project.

+### ADC development

+Once I could talk to the ADC, setting it up to read values was more tricky than I expected.
+It took a good while to get values from the ADC and when I did they were not what I expected.
+These are some of the readings (unittest.sh does a single ADC data register read):

+Input   Value (hex)
++0.121  0x0
+-0.035  0x0
+-0.200  0x0
+-0.210  0x0
+-0.220  0x0
+-0.230  0x6c5c91
+-0.241  0x7614bc
+-0.250  0x76ecd9
+-0.261  0x77d3eb
+-0.273  0x78aa49
+-0.282  0x7927b7
+-0.291  0x799128
+-0.301  0x79cc63
+-0.310  0x79ca28
+-0.321  0x79af8a
+-0.330  0x797390
+-0.351  0x7827fa
+-0.362  0x75f1d5
+-0.373  0x6aeaad
+-0.381  0x774f37
+-0.401  0x0
+-0.491  0x0

+Also the values are not the same if read repeatedly, e.g. for -0.381V:
+0x7607f5
+0x73c14c
+0x774b26
+0x772d8d
+0x7093bb
+0x769994

+There is quite a big change in the readings.
+WHY!!!!!

 ### AD7124

 This device has many features and is very configurable.
 This makes it "interesting" to program.

+Wrote voltmeter.py to provide basic user interface to the AD7124 class.

 #### Phase 1